BestTimesToVisit.com Logo

 activity

-Set sail from Mirissa to witness the majestic blue whales, the largest creatures on Earth, in their natural habitat.
-The season offers incredible sightings of these gentle giants, alongside playful dolphins and other marine life, creating an unforgettable ocean adventure.
+Set sail from Mirissa during the season to witness the majestic blue whales, the largest creatures on Earth, breaching and playing in the Indian Ocean.
+The thrill of spotting these gentle giants, alongside playful dolphins, makes for an unforgettable marine adventure.

 Best time: November-April